ruivieira/jbpm-recommendation-demo/README.md

 This repository contains a REST client (under `client`) which allows to add Human Tasks in batch in order to have sufficient data points to train the model, so that we can have meaningful recommendations.

-***NOTE***:Before running the REST client, make sure that the Workbench is running and the demo project is deployed and also running.
+***NOTE***: Before running the REST client, make sure that the Workbench is running and the demo project is deployed and also running.

 The class  `org.jbpm.recommendation.demo.RESTClient` performs this task and can be executed from the `client` directory with:

 ```shell
 $ mvn exec:java -Dexec.mainClass="org.jbpm.recommendation.demo.RESTClient"
 ```

 # Description